 In cooler temperatures and after they’ve been cured, you can store potatoes in cardboard boxes or burlap bags.
 The goal is to allow some airflow and prevent the potatoes from sitting on a hard or impermeable surface for long.

 Ever leave a store-bought potato in a bowl for too long and wonder why it turns smooshy and gooey?

-If you live in a warmer climate and cooler temperatures aren’t an option for you, you’ll need to get creative.
-One home gardener living in Arkansas suggests placing your spuds on a cool cement floor, one-layer deep, in plastic tubs, a method she’s been successful with.
+If you live in a warmer climate and cooler temperatures aren’t an option, you’ll need to get creative.
+One home gardener living in Arkansas suggests placing your spuds on a cool cement floor, one layer deep, in plastic tubs, a method she’s been successful with.

-Ultimately the goal for storing any potato is to maintain it in a cool, dark, humid, and well-ventilated area.
-Potatoes store their longest when these conditions are optimal, and whenever these conditions are lacking the storage lifespan of spuds will be compromised.
-All we can do is to do our best with what we’ve got!
+Ultimately the goal of storing any potato is to maintain it in a cool, dark, humid, and well-ventilated area.
+Potatoes store their longest when these conditions are optimal, and whenever these conditions are lacking, the storage lifespan of spuds will be compromised.
+All we can do is do our best with what we’ve got!

 I wouldn’t recommend storing potatoes in the refrigerator because of the lack of air circulation.
-When using any of these storage methods keep a watchful eye for rodents and other pests who are going to eat up what you’ve worked hard to procure.
+When using any of these storage methods, watch carefully for rodents and other pests who will eat up what you’ve worked hard to procure.